 In it’s simplest form, it is a list of what you should be doing every day for social media.
-It can be a small list or as complicated as a very detailed excel worksheet.
-Whatever format works best for you.
+It can be a small list or as complicated as a very detailed Excel worksheet, or whatever format works best for you.
 Content calendars are organization specific.
 If you are a small team, you most likely do not need a very complicated calendar.
-You can have a 7 day rotation like so:
+You can have a 7-day rotation like so:

 Fill in your themes for each week.
 Say, you know you do a Wordless Wednesday and Saturday Community Features.
-Great.
-Those will be done every week.
+Fill them in to do every week.
 Content will change but the theme remains.
 Find a way to optimize each day.
-Using your metrics find when your audience is online and what they are needing to see/hear.
-Does that mean Tuesday at 11:30am is the best time to promote events?
+Using your metrics find when your audience is online and what they are needing to see and hear.
+Does that mean Tuesday at 11:30 am is the best time to promote events?
 Great.
 Now you know.
-Schedule your promotions.
+Schedule your promotions accordingly.

 4. Combine all accounts to a publishing platform

 Great!
-You’ve figured out you’re audience is on 4 different sites.
+You’ve figured out you’re audience is on four different sites.
 Now you have to update them all?
 Don’t worry.
 Streamline.
 Create a Hootsuite account, add your social networks and you’re all in one place.
-Viola!